DJBarnes/django-adminlte2-pdq/docs/source/authorization.rst

 2. Follow the steps in the BLAHBLAH section to add permissions to the views that require permission to access.

-3. Add any routes that do not required a specific permission and should be available to everyone to the ``ADMINLTE2_MENU_PERMISSION_FREE_WHITELIST`` in settings.py
+3. Add any routes that do not require a specific permission and should be available to everyone to the ``ADMINLTE2_MENU_PERMISSION_FREE_WHITELIST`` in settings.py